lapnd/httdes.github.io/keystone-makefile-64.md

 # III.
 Run Test on QEMU

-*Note: using local toolchain cause trouble on running QEMU, but totally fine with FPGA.*
+*Note: Keystone with local-toolchain has trouble on running QEMU (but totally fine with FPGA), so this is for prebuilt-toolchain only.*

-Running QEMU on Keystone with local toolchain is a TODO.

 ```
 $ cd <keystone folder>			#go to your keystone folder